| RET Main |

 - Collegial development of hands-on bionanotechnology learning modules that incorporate best educational practices

-Each participant has received a stipend upon completion of the BioNano 2008 RET.
-In addition, a supplies budget will be available to develop teaching modules.
-Clock hours also will be provided.
+Each participant received a stipend upon completion of the BioNano RET.
+In addition, to a supplies budget for developing teaching modules.

-For further information about this program, please contact:
+For further information about GEMEC RET programs, please contact:

 Dr. Ethan Allen, ethana@u.washington.edu or 206-616-9760